Connect with us

 * There are also Basic Plan and Escalating Plan that we can aim for.

-For someone aged 65 today, they would have needed $355,000 in their Retirement Account (RA) when they were 55 in order to receive a $3,000 CPF LIFE monthly payout.
-If this same person delays CPF LIFE payouts until they turn 70, they would have only required $300,000 in the Retirement Account at 55.
+For someone aged 65 today, they would have needed $385,000 in their Retirement Account (RA) at age 55 to receive a $3,000 CPF LIFE monthly payout.
+If this same person delays CPF LIFE payouts until they turn 70, they would have only required $285,000 in the Retirement Account at 55.

 Saving Beyond The Enhanced Retirement Sum (ERS) In Our Special Account

-To make up for the shortfall, we can top-up our Special Account (SA) via the Retirement Sum Topping-Up (RSTU) Scheme as early as possible.
-This will help us build up even more funds within our CPF accounts.
+To work towards that, we can top up our Special Account (SA) via the Retirement Sum Topping-Up (RSTU) Scheme as early as possible.
+This will help us build additional funds in our CPF accounts.

-This pot of money will continue compounding at 4.0% to 6.0% per annum, and we will also enjoy tax relief each year as we make regular RSTU top-ups.
-Potentially, we may be able to bridge the shortfall from CPF LIFE to give us $3,000 each month by withdrawing these sums in our retirement years.
+This pot of money will continue to compound at 4.0% to 6.0% per annum, and we will also receive tax relief each year as we make regular RSTU top-ups.

-This is because we can withdraw any excess above the Full Retirement Sum in our CPF OA and SA when we turn 55.
+We can withdraw any excess above the Full Retirement Sum from our CPF OA and SA when we turn 55.
 While we can withdraw these balances, we don’t have to.
 We can simply let it continue compounding within the CPF system until we actually retire and start receiving CPF LIFE monthly payouts.

 This might seem like a lot of money, but there are many case studies on how we can accumulate $1 million in our CPF accounts by 65.
 We just need the long-term discipline to save towards our target amount.